Introduction

 Number 3: iShares iBoxx Dollar Investment-Grade Corporate Bond ETF

-Daniel Ducena, Chief Investment Officer at Blue Chip Partners, emphasises the importance of liquidity in bond ETFs, the ease and speed of buying or selling securities without significant price differences.
+Daniel Ducena, Chief Investment Officer at Blue Chip Partners, emphasizes the importance of liquidity in bond ETFs, the ease and speed of buying or selling securities without significant price differences.
 The liquidity of a bond ETF largely depends on the liquidity of the securities it holds.
 An excellent illustration of this concept is the iShares iBoxx.

 Currently, iShares iBoxx investment-grade boasts a minimal 30-day median bid-ask spread of only 0.01%.
 Attributable to its benchmark, the market iBoxx USD Liquid Investment Grade Index, investors can anticipate a yield to maturity of 5.3%, a duration of 8.3 years, and an expense ratio of 0.14%.